ayushdas97/gilbert-research/README.md

 2. **Running the Analysis:**
    - Execute Python scripts/notebooks for data preprocessing and analysis.
-   - Run R scripts for statistical analysis and visualization.

 3. **Customization:**
    - Modify scripts and parameters as needed for specific analyses.